Cotton Exchange

 Stamp: 1c Blue Green Ben Franklin #300 To: Mr E. Lungstras Wall St Dallas Texas Message: M K S With best regards |

-The author of the postcard signs himself with initials only (M K S), and leaves the briefest of messages.
-It is likely that they were not well known to each other, possibly they were participants in a postcard exchange.
-The recipient, E. Lungstras, was Emil Lungstras, born 1 April 1856 in Missouri, thus just 6 days shy of his 50th birthday.
+The author of the postcard signs only (M K S), and leaves the briefest of messages.
+It seems likely sender and recipient were not well known to each other, perhaps just participants in a postcard exchange club so prevalent in the era.
+The recipient, Emil Lungstras,was born 1 April 1856 in Missouri, thus just 6 days shy of his 50th birthday.
 He was the son of Rudolf and Frederika Lungstras, immigrants from the Rhineland near Cologne, Germany.
-Rudolph immigrated to America on 25 September 1852 with his father Peter, brother Robert, and sister Laura on the Germanic (their mother Louise May had died in 1846).
+Rudolph immigrated to America on 25 September 1852 with his 6 years widowed father Peter, brother Robert, and sister Laura on the Germanic.
 Other family members came later: Eugene on the St. Hermann in October, 1856, and Ewald on the Saxonia on 22 October 1858.
-The family settled in St. Louis, Missouri, Rudolph working as a brewer and Eugene as a clothing merchant (1870), then later a cloth dyer and cleaner (1880, 1900 and later).
-In 1854 Rudolph married Fredericka Schmidt, who had just immigrated from Germany; in 1857 Laura married Theodore Benzen, a German immigrant from near Hamburg; in 1873 Eugene married Elise Springe, who had just immigrated from Germany, and they all raised families in the area around St. Louis, MO.
-The family members were, of course, fluent in German language and culture, and the marriages may have been arranged while the spouses were still in Germany.
+The family settled into abundant lives in St. Louis, MO, Rudolph working as a brewer and Eugene as a clothing merchant (1870) and cloth dyer-cleaner (1880, 1900 and later).
+In 1854 Rudolph married his second wife, Fredericka Schmidt, who had just immigrated from Germany; 3 years later Laura married Theodore Benzen, a German immigrant from near Hamburg; in yet another 3 years Eugene married Elise Springe, who also had just immigrated from Germany.
+They all raised families in the area around St. Louis, MO where the German presence was significant.
+In 1880 its 350,000 citizens marked it as the 6th largest American city after New York, Philadelphia, Brooklyn, Chicago and Boston.

 Rudolph served his new country in 1861 as a reserve infantryman for three months in the Civil War in the 1st Regiment of the US Reserve Corps, but was not involved in any military conflict.

-Rudolf made a good living working in the breweries, and he and Frederika raised their family mostly in St. Louis: Emil (born 1856), Salome (1858), Mathilda (1860), August (1863), Eugene (1864 in Nashville, about 60 miles east of St. Louis in Washington County, IL), Laura (1868 in Nashville, IL).
+He made a good living working in the breweries, and he and Frederika raised their family mostly in St. Louis: Emil (born 1856), Salome (1858), Mathilda (1860), August (1863), Eugene (1864 in Nashville, about 60 miles east of St. Louis in Washington County, IL), Laura (1868 in Nashville as well).
 As a young man in St. Louis, Emil worked as a clerk in a jeans store (1880) and a buyer for a stone company (1881).
-In 1885 he married Helen Von Talkacz, daughter of veterinarian Doctor Anton Marian Von Tolkacz and Emily Marie Caroline Valeriana Eckert, immigrants from Schooner, Wielkopolskie, Poland.
-The Von Tolkacz family immigrated in about 1865 with daughter, Helen (born 1858), Emil (1860), Valeria (1862), and Leon (1864).
-After settling in St. Louis, Mary (1868) and Elsie (1878) were added to the family.
-Anton died in 1892, and Emily in 1925.
-Emil Lungstras worked as a manager and bookkeeper in Texas and his children were born in Dallas: Edith (1885), Valeria (1887), Lucy (1888), Laura (1890), Eugene (1894), Herbert (1897).
+In 1885 Emil married Helen Von Talkacz, daughter of veterinarian Doctor Anton Marian Von Tolkacz and Emily Marie Caroline Valeriana Eckert, immigrants from Schooner, Wielkopolskie, Poland.
+The Von Tolkacz family immigrated in about 1865 with 4 children: Helen (born 1858), Emil (1860), Valeria (1862), and Leon (1864).
+After settling in St. Louis, Mary (1868) and Elsie (1878) were added to the Tolkacz family.
+Emil and Helen soon moved to Dallas where he worked as a manager and bookkeeper.
+His children were all born in Dallas: Edith (1885), Valeria (1887), Lucy (1888), Laura (1890), Eugene (1894), and Herbert (1897).
 Emil took his family back to St. Louis by 1910.
-Emil’s son Eugene Lungstras served in the National Guard at the Mexican border in 1916 (SEE also another postcard in this series in which Murray Millard of New York posted a card of the Kiam Building ton his way through Houston to the border conflict).
-Eugene Emil Lungstras married Nelly Tiernan and had a daughter, Mary Kathryn, but he died on October 5, 1918 at the age of 25 of Influenza when she was an infant.
-Emil Lungstras died less than a year later on August 22, 1919 of a diabetic coma in St. Louis, and Helen died of heart problems in 1943 after a widowhood of 24 years in which she lived with her son Herbert and her mother Emilie Von Tolkacz, who died in 1925.
-Helen, her mother Emilie, and her husband Emil were cremated and are interred in Hilcrest Abbey Crematory and Mausoleum in St. Louis. |
+Emil’s son Eugene Lungstras served in the National Guard at the Mexican border in 1916 (SEE also another postcard in this series in which Murray Millard of New York posted a card of the Kiam Building [LINK] on his way through Houston to the border conflict).
+Eugene Lungstras married Nelly Tiernan and had a daughter, Mary Kathryn, but when she was an infant he died of Influenza on October 5, 1918 at the age of 25.
+Emil Lungstras died less than a year later on August 22, 1919 of a diabetic coma in St. Louis.
+For many years she lived with her son Herbert and her mother Emilie, who died in 1925.
+After a widowhood of 24 years, Helen died of heart problems in 1943. and she her mother Emilie, and her husband Emil are interred in Hilcrest Abbey Crematory and Mausoleum in St. Louis. |